nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 tags: [foundations,use_case]
 sidebar: foundations_sidebar
 permalink: foundations_use_case_register_a_patient.html
-summary: "Use case for registering a patient with an organization"
+summary: "Use case for registering a patient with an organisation"
 ---

 ## API use case ##

-The "Register a patient" capability should either create a new temporary patient registration or re-activate an existing "inactive" patient registration, as a temporary patient registration within the GP practice system ([Definition of a GP Connect active patient](/overview_glossary.html#active-patient)).
+The "Register a patient" use case creates a new temporary patient registration, or re-activates an existing "inactive" patient registration as a temporary patient registration within the GP practice system ([Definition of a GP Connect active patient](/overview_glossary.html#active-patient)).

 This specification describes a single use case.
 For complete details and background please see the [Foundations capability bundle](foundations.html).

 {% include note.html content="This API use case is designed only to support the need to  register a **temporary** patient at a federated organisation as an enabler for federated appointment bookings.
-It does not change a patient's registered practice information as held on Personal Demographics Service (PDS)." %}
+It does not change a patient's registered practice information as held on the Personal Demographics Service (PDS)." %}

 ## Security ##

-- GP Connect utilises TLS Mutual Authentication for system level authorization
+- GP Connect utilises TLS Mutual Authentication for system level authorisation
 - GP Connect utilises a JSON Web Tokens (JWT) to transmit clinical audit and provenance details

 ## Prerequisites ##